Rzgshome/FunctionParse/README.md

 # FunctionParse
 Compile the string into a function.And have the following characteristics.<br/>
-1, analyze the string once while executing it multiple times.<br/>
+1, Analyze the string once while executing it multiple times.<br/>
-2, the properties can be dynamically added.<br/>
+2, The properties can be dynamically added.<br/>
-3, the functions can be dynamically added.<br/>
+3, The functions can be dynamically added.<br/>
-4, the keywords(properties, functions, and, or, not) are case-insensitive.<br/>
+4, The keywords(properties, functions, and, or, not) are case-insensitive.<br/>
-5, the priority of operating characters<br/>
+5, The priority of operating characters<br/>
    <table>
    <thead><tr><td>Priority</td><td>operater</td></tr></thead>
    <tbody>